MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

  A pointer to a [CGopherConnection](../../mfc/reference/cgopherconnection-class.md) object.
 If the call fails, determine the cause of the failure by examining the thrown [CInternetException](../../mfc/reference/cinternetexception-class.md) object.

 ### Remarks
  `GetGopherConnection` connects to a gopher server, and creates and returns a pointer to a `CGopherConnection` object.
 It does not perform any specific operation on the server.
 If you intend to read or write data, for example, you must perform those operations as separate steps.
 See the classes [CGopherConnection](../../mfc/reference/cgopherconnection-class.md), [CGopherFile](../../mfc/reference/cgopherfile-class.md), and [CGopherFileFind](../../mfc/reference/cgopherfilefind-class.md) for information about searching for files, opening files, and reading or writing to files.
-For information about browsing an FTP site, see the member function [OpenURL](#cinternetsession__openurl).
+For information about browsing an FTP site, see the member function [OpenURL](#openurl).
 See the article [Internet Programming with WinInet](../../mfc/win32-internet-extensions-wininet.md) for steps in performing common gopher connection tasks.

-##  <a name="cinternetsession__gethttpconnection"></a>  CInternetSession::GetHttpConnection
+##  <a name="gethttpconnection"></a>  CInternetSession::GetHttpConnection
  Call this member function to establish an HTTP connection and get a pointer to a `CHttpConnection` object.

 ```